aaallami/Obli-FW/README.md

 To run on different machines, follow the instructions:

-1- Set the ip addresses in a MPSPDZ/HOST.txt file
+1- Set the IP addresses in a MPSPDZ/HOST.txt file

-2- For Shamire scheme run for machines 0, 1, and 3 consecutively:
+2- For the Shamir scheme run for machines 0, 1, and 3 consecutively:

     ./shamir-party.x 1 fw-eval1 -ip HOSTS -N 3
     ./shamir-party.x 0 fw-eval1 -ip HOSTS -N 3
     ./shamir-party.x 2 fw-eval1 -ip HOSTS -N 3

-At the end of the protocol the list of IPs is blocked.
+At the end of the protocol, the list of IPs is blocked.
-To see how the evaluation acts on a differnet iplist you can change the iplist passed to algo2 fucntion.
+To see how the evaluation acts on a different iplist you can change the iplist passed to the algo2 function.

 ### Evaluation protocol 3, without BloomFilter

 1- To compile the code run:

     ./compile.py fw-eval2
-2- To run the code for Shamir secret sharing scheme locally use:
+2- To run the code for Shamir's secret sharing scheme locally using:

     Scripts/shamir.sh fw-eval2